-Following the investigation of the offense, the Program Director will notify the Chief Academic Officer and the Director of Student Experience regarding the conclusion of the offense investigation and will provide a penalty recommendation.
-If the penalty is deemed appropriate to the offense, the Director of Student Experience will issue an appropriate disciplinary letter and will document the offense in the student file.
+Following the investigation of the offense, the Program Director will notify the Chief Academic Officer regarding the conclusion of the offense investigation and will provide a penalty decision.
+If the penalty is deemed appropriate to the offense, the Program Director will issue an appropriate disciplinary letter and will document the offense in the student file.